-Experience the sounds and smells of ancient Bethlehem at the time of Christ’s birth at English Lutheran Church in La Crosse this December.
+Experience the sounds and smells of ancient Bethlehem at the time of Christ’s birth at English Lutheran Church in La Crosse, WI in December 2021.

 Much of the church turns into the village and many of its members and others, become its residents for “The Bethlehem Event.”
 Cast and crew of around 300 re-create the city of David at the time Christ was born more than 2,000 years ago.